nanographs/Open-Beam-Interface/readme.md

 - [X] Raster pattern mode at 16,384 x 16,384 image resolution, with 8 bit grayscale dwelltimes
 - [X] Order and test V1.0 PCBs
 - [x] Refactor gateware to support 16 bit grayscale vector and raster patterning (thanks Whitequark)
-- [ ] Intergrate refactored gateware with UI
+- [x] Integrate refactored gateware with UI
-- [ ] Make minor desing-for-manufacturing and thermal changes to V1.1 PCBs (V1.1 uploaded in progress state)
+- [x] Make minor design-for-manufacturing and thermal changes to V1.1 PCBs (V1.1 uploaded in progress state)
-- [ ] Order and test blanking and external/internal scan sellect PCBs
+- [x] Order and test blanking and external/internal scan sellect PCBs
-- [ ] Implement UI for new 16 bit grayscale imaging, vector and raster patterning modes.
+- [ ] Implement integrated UI for new 16 bit grayscale imaging, vector and raster patterning modes.
 - [ ] Implement Metadata for saved images

 ## FAQ
 - How many bits are the DACs and ADCs
     - 14 bits
 - What are the range of dwell times?
-    - Currently we run everthing at 250ns
+    - Currently we run everything at 250ns
     - Hardware supports 50ns dwells when controlling both DACs and the ADC
     - Without sampling the ADC (no video signal), the hardware supports 25ns dwells
     - The limitng factor in most modes is USB bandwidth